Date of Degree

 Coping, Huntington disease, Illness representation

 Copyright 2010 Nancy Ruth Downing

 Downing, Nancy Ruth.
-"Couples' illness representation and coping procedures in prodromal Huntington disease." dissertation, University of Iowa, 2010.
+"Couples' illness representation and coping procedures in prodromal Huntington disease."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.